Buchu

 • Light requirements Full sun

 Buchu grows in dry, mountainous regions of South Africa and parts of South America.
-This fragrant, aromatic shrub requires specific conditions in order to thrive outside of its natural environment.
+This fragrant, aromatic shrub requires specific conditions to thrive outside of its natural environment.

 Growing Guidelines